|Michael D. Bush

 If you ask anyone who knows me well to describe my interests, they will more than likely mention computers.
 Although they are mostly accurate, I prefer to say that I am interested in what computers can do to enrich learning and provide access to information.
 As a result I have been involved in using new technologies for education for many years.

-For example, I served on the Executive Board of CALICO (Computer-Aided Language Instruction Consortium) from 1992 to 1995.
+For example, I served on the Executive Board of CALICO (Computer-Aided Language Instruction Consortium) from 1992 to 1995 and then again from 2011 to 2014.
 I am also a member of ACTFL, the American Council on the Teaching of Foreign Languages and recently edited ACTFL's 1996 Volume in its Foreign Language Education Series entitled Technology-Enhanced Language Learning.
-The volume has been published by the National Textbook Company (NTC) and is available for purchase via their telephone ordering service at 1-800-770-1682.
+The volume was published by the National Textbook Company (NTC) and is actually still available for purchase here on Amazon.com.

-I have found a new avenue for the writing on technology that I have been doing for several years now: developing a new Web site, Multimedia and Digital Commentary Online.
+I have found a new avenue for the writing on technology that I have been doing for several years now for various publications and that is now connected to a Web site, Multimedia and Digital Commentary Online.

 I am an Associate Professor of French and Instructional Psychology and Technology and do work in the following areas: